Happiness Habit Hints For The Holidays

 Happiness and Love are Healing.

-Living and worshipping within a happy, affirming spiritual community helps build and strengthen the skills and love that propels happiness.
+Living and worshiping within a happy, affirming spiritual community helps build and strengthen the skills and love that propels happiness.
 Helps, but it’s not absolutely necessary.
 Some of the habitually happy people we interviewed said they were atheists or agnostics.

 The Happiness Habit is all inclusive, embracing and accepting all major religious traditions, yet resting on and requiring none.